 - 4) There shall be no new tilling of soil within one hundred (100) feet, horizontal distance, of the normal high-water line of a great pond classified GPA; within seventy-five (75) feet, horizontal distance, from other water bodies and coastal wetlands; nor within twenty-five (25) feet, horizontal distance, of tributary streams and freshwater wetlands.
-Operations in existence on the effective date of this ordinance and not in conformance with this provision may be maintained. - 5) After the effective date of this Ordinance Newly established livestock grazing areas shall not be permitted within one hundred (100) feet, horizontal distance, of the normal high-water line of a great pond classified GPA; within seventy-five (75) feet, horizontal distance, of other water bodies and coastal wetlands, nor; within twenty-five (25) feet, horizontal distance, of tributary streams and freshwater wetlands, nor; within twenty five (25) feet, horizontal distance of tributary streams, and wetlands.
-Livestock grazing associated with ongoing farm activities, and which are not in conformance with the above setback provisions may continue, provided that such grazing is conducted in accordance with a Soil and Water Conservation Plan that has been filed with the planning board. - O. Timber Harvesting-REPEALED The Maine Bureau of Forestry will administer the regulation of all forestry activities within the municipality. - P. Clearing or Removal of Vegetation for Development Activities Other Than Timber Harvesting - 1) - 2) Within a shoreland area zoned for Resource Protection In a Resource Protection District abutting a great pond, there shall be no cutting of vegetation within the strip of land extending 75 feet, horizontal distance, inland from the normal high-water line, except to remove safety hazards hazard trees as described in section Q.
+Operations in existence on the effective date of this ordinance and not in conformance with this provision may be maintained. - 5) Newly established livestock grazing areas shall not be permitted within one hundred (100) feet, horizontal distance, of the normal high-water line of a great pond classified GPA; within seventy-five (75) feet, horizontal distance, of other water bodies and coastal wetlands, nor; within twenty-five (25) feet, horizontal distance, of tributary streams and freshwater wetlands.
+Livestock grazing associated with ongoing farm activities, and which are not in conformance with the above setback provisions may continue, provided that such grazing is conducted in accordance with a Conservation Plan that has been filed with the planning board.

+- O. Timber Harvesting -REPEALED-Bureau of Forestry will administer the regulation of all forestry activities within the municipality. - P. Clearing or Removal of Vegetation for Activities Other Than Timber Harvesting - 1) In a Resource Protection District abutting a great pond, there shall be no cutting of vegetation within the strip of land extending 75 feet, horizontal distance, inland from the normal highwater line, except to remove hazard trees as described in section Q.